BEST WESTERN PLUS Executive Inn

 Explore the Seattle area and shoot for par when you play Jefferson Park Golf Course, one of the many public courses in the area.
 As you play your round at Jefferson Park Golf Course, you'll be treated to stunning views of Mt.
 Rainier and the city skyline.

 Also known as Boeing Field, King County International Airport (BFI) is a public airpark serving the Seattle metropolitan area.
 Set in the southern Seattle area, BFI is a major hub for cargo and general aviation – with some commercial service available.

 Located in the heart of downtown Seattle, the Klondike Gold Rush National Historical Park Visitor Center preserves artifacts from the Washington Gold Rush of the late 1800s.
-The center features a variety of museum exhibits on display via touch-screen computers – showcasing photos, videos, and miner’s journal entries.
+The center features a variety of museum exhibits via touch-screen computers – showcasing photos, videos, and miner’s journal entries.

 Visitors can explore the region by embarking on the Trail to Treasure walking tour – traversing the Pioneer Square Historical District.
 Other interpretive programs include daily mining technique demonstrations and education film screenings.